 The retina of the eye is a relatively well-known part of the human body, and is an extremely important one.
 The retina is a light-sensitive membrane located at the back of the eye.
 It transforms the light energy that’s perceived by our eyes every day into electrical signals, which can then be sent to the brain and transformed into a visual picture.
 Without a healthy retina, it would be impossible for us to see anything.
 Unfortunately, the retina is not immune to health problems.
-One of the worst issues that can develop is a retinal detachment.
+One of the worst issues that can develop is a retinal detachment, which can lead to permanent loss of vision.

 Patients suffering from a retinal detachment will commonly begin to see one or more of the following: